Dynamic Appointment Scheduling: Introduction

-In the present work, we consider the setting in which the schedule is adapted at any client arrival time. \tred{The approach that we develop is particularly useful in situations in which clients are essentially already on stand-by, but benefit from being given a precise estimate of their appointment time.
+In the present work, we consider the setting in which the schedule is adapted at any client arrival time. \tredd{In this respect, it should be noted that, evidently, for any specific application that one would like to analyze, domain-specific details need to be added.} \tred{The approach that we develop is particularly useful in situations in which clients are essentially already on standby, but benefit from being given a precise estimate of their appointment time.
 A few examples in which our setup could be used are:} \begin{itemize} \item[$\circ$] \tred{Consider a hospital in which a certain type of surgery is performed.
-The patients are already on stand-by (i.e., physically present at the hospital, say, residing on a specific ward).
-Then with our algorithm, whenever a patient arrives, the start time of the next patient's surgery can be reliably scheduled.
-The clear benefit is that it is preferred that the patient spends her waiting time on the ward, over spending time in the immediate vicinity of the operating theater.
-Furthermore, it is often the case that various preparatory tasks need to be performed, such as commencing an anaesthetic regime, that can be better timed when the is a more precise estimate of the operating time.}
+The patients are already on standby (i.e., physically present at the hospital, say, residing \tredd{in a day surgery waiting room.} Then with our algorithm, whenever a \tredd{patient's surgery starts}, the start time of the next patient's surgery can be reliably scheduled.
+The clear benefit is that it is preferred that the patient spends her waiting time in the \tredd{waiting room} rather than in the immediate vicinity of the operating theater.
+Furthermore, it is often the case that various preparatory tasks need to be performed, such as commencing an anesthetic regime, that can be better timed when there is a more precise estimate of the operating time.}